Lisa Krieg, Associate Vice President & Director of Enrollment Services

 Office: Warner Hall A19, 5000 Forbes Avenue, Pittsburgh, PA 15213

-The Division of Enrollment Services includes six administrative departments: The HUB, University Registrar's Office, Student Financial Aid Office, Student Accounts Office, Summer Studies, and Enrollment Systems.
+The Division of Enrollment Services includes seven administrative departments: The HUB, University Registrar's Office, Student Financial Aid, Student Accounts Office, Summer Studies, Enrollment Systems, and the Office of International Education & Study Abroad.
 The division leads and delivers integrated administrative services that support students' academic goals from enrollment through graduation.
-At the same time, the staff strives to champion collaborative administrative services and counsel for all CMU campuses and programs in alignment with the university's strengths in technology and effectiveness.
+Our staff strives to champion collaborative administrative services and counsel for all CMU campuses and programs in alignment with the university's strengths in technology and effectiveness.

 |Books/Supplies & Miscellaneous (3)||2,400||2,400|

 |Travel Allowance (3, 4)||0||680|

 Undergraduate Students Who Entered Fall 2014-2017

 |Books/Supplies & Miscellaneous (3)||2,400||2,400||2,400|

 |Travel Allowance (3, 4)||0||680||0|

 1 All incoming freshmen are required to live on campus.
 Permission for freshmen to commute must be granted by Student Affairs.
 Off-campus room rate is estimated at resident room minus $500.